Used Python (64-bit) for Windows?

 Python (64-bit) is a high-level programming language that provides an interpreted runtime, automatic memory management, and a standard library covering areas such as file handling, networking, text processing, mathematics, and system interaction.
 It includes a core interpreter, an interactive developer shell, and a module system for extending functionality.
 The language supports multiple programming paradigms, including procedural, object-oriented, and functional constructs.

-Python (64-bit) ships with built-in data types, dynamic typing, exception handling, introspection features, and a comprehensive package management system for third-party modules.
-The build enables access to large memory address spaces and supports modern processor architectures without altering language behavior.
+Python (64-bit) includes built-in data types, dynamic typing, exception handling, introspection, and a package management system for third-party modules.
+It supports large memory address spaces and modern processor architectures without changing core language behavior.

 Language structure and tooling